affiliate disclosure

 NitroPack offers a complete website performance package that includes image optimization features.

-Deploying NitroPack on your website activates the image compression and optimization modules.
-In its standard mode, NitroPack uses lossy image compression, enabling the WebP image format for supported browsers.
+Deploying NitroPack on your website activates the image compression and optimization modules.ย In its standard mode, NitroPack uses lossy image compression and supports the WebP image format in supported browsers.

 It also enables lazy image loading.

-NitroPack has adaptive image resizing features that automatically resize image file sizes to fit their containers.
+NitroPack has adaptive image-resizing features that automatically resize images to fit their containers.
 This feature is enabled for customers on the Growth plan.

 This helped to fix one of Google PageSpeed Insights’ errors – image elements do not have explicit width and height.

-The thing is, NitroPack saves you from using multiple plugins for optimization (separate image and caching plugins).
+The thing is, NitroPack saves you from having to use multiple plugins for optimization (separate image and caching plugins).

 So, if you prefer everything in one package, NitroPack is the best option.
 But when you look at the cost, you end up spending more on an image optimization tool with NitroPack.